nmshd/documentation/_includes/scenarios/integrate/requests-and-requestitems.md

 #### Parameters {#authenticationrequestitem-response-parameters}

-- To accept this RequestItem you can send `{ "accept": true }` as parameters.
+- To accept this RequestItem you can utilize [AcceptRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptrequestitemparameters).
-- To reject this RequestItem you can send `{ "accept": false }` as parameters.
+- To reject this RequestItem you can utilize [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters).

 ## ConsentRequestItem

-With the ConsentRequestItem it is possible to request a consent of the peer to an arbitrary text and thus reach agreement on a certain non machine-processable context.
+With the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) it is possible to request a consent of the peer to an arbitrary text and thus reach agreement on a certain non machine-processable context.

 To request an accept/reject decision from a peer to a free text, the ConsentRequestItem is used.